mfsabbagh/starter-academic/content/post/better-late-than-never-hbos-the-wire/index.md

   focal_point: Smart
   preview_only: false
 ---
+At the time of this writing, Brood X cicada nymphs are beginning their journey to the surface after a 17-year slumber underground.
 After living nearly ten years in Baltimore, I managed to only watch the inaugural season of HBO's *The Wire*.